Home Car Shopping How Much Car Can I Afford?

 Pick a Target Purchase Price

 The total loan amount you can afford doesn’t always match the price of the car you can afford.
-The cash you put down, along with the allowance you get from trading in your old vehicle, determine whether you can get a higher-priced car or borrow less money.
+The cash you put down, along with any allowance you get from trading in your old vehicle, determines whether you can get a higher-priced car or borrow less money.

 You must factor in the additional costs that make up an automobile’s out-the-door price.
 Sales tax rates and other fees vary, but you can be sure that you won’t just be paying what’s shown on the window sticker.
 An easy way to estimate these extra expenses is to add 10% to the advertised price of the car.

-• Sales tax: Typically 5% to 10%, and may include state, county, and local taxes.
+• Sales tax: Often 5% to 10%, it may include state, county, and local taxes.

 • Documentation fee: Ranges from $80 to $400, depending on your state.